• Skip to primary navigation

 • Melt butter in the microwave then let it cool to 115°F

-• Heat water and buttermilk to 115°F then add butter, water and buttermilk to the flour mixture and mix until combined, scraping the sides down.
+• Heat water and buttermilk to 115°F then add butter, water, buttermilk and egg to the flour mixture and mix until combined, scraping the sides down.
 About 1-2 minutes

 • Add remaining flour, mix together on low.
 Once combined turn mixer to low-medium speed for about 7 minutes, until dough is soft but not too sticky and pulls away from the sides into a ball